cloudsmith-io/cloudsmith-api/bindings/python/src/docs/MetricsApi.md

 owner = 'owner_example' # str |
 page = 56 # int | A page number within the paginated result set. (optional) page_size = 56 # int | Number of results to return per page. (optional)
-finish = 56 # int | Filter token usage ending before this datetime (UTC by default unless otherwise specified).
-Defaults to now if not supplied. (optional) start = 56 # int | Filter token usage starting from this datetime (UTC by default unless otherwise specified)). (optional) tokens = 'tokens_example' # str | A comma seperated list of tokens (slug perm) to include in the results. (optional)
+finish = 'finish_example' # str | Filter token usage ending before this datetime (UTC by default unless otherwise specified).
+For example '2020-12-31', defaults to now if not supplied. (optional) start = 'start_example' # str | Filter token usage starting from this datetime (UTC by default unless otherwise specified)).
+For example '2020-12-31'. (optional) tokens = 'tokens_example' # str | A comma seperated list of tokens (slug perm) to include in the results. (optional)

 try: